lukemcmack/hollywood5/README.md

 The model is configured with parameters, such as max_depth, min_samples_split, and learning_rate, which help prevent overfitting.
 GridSerachCV was used to optimize hyperparameters, then best parameters were manually inserted into the model for ease of running.
 These hyperparameters are particularly useful in this context, where the dataset may contain high-dimensional features (e.g., words in reviews) that could lead to overfitting in simpler models.
 However, it is still prone to overfitting in our setting since there are not that many target years, even though there are many features (words).

+In Gradient Boosting (and other models in our project), we use Scikit-learn’s <code>TfidfVectorizer</code>, which is equivalent to a combination of sklearns <code>CountVectorizer</code> and  <code>TfidfTransformer</code> (Inverse Document Frequency) transformer.
+First, it counts how often each word (or n-gram) appears in each review, then adjusts the counts by how common each word is across all reviews, reducing the weight of very common words that aren’t likely to be meaningful.

 <h3>Bag-of-Words with Logistic Regression Classifier</h3>